groakat/videotagger-web/README.md

 ## Summary

-VideoTagger is the coolest tool around to impress girls.
+VideoTagger is a program that helps scientists.

 ## Explore